Hi everyone in this blog I’m explaining about authentication in ASP.NET.

 - Passport Authentication: validates against Microsoft Passport service which is basically a centralized authentication service.

 Authentication it is the process of ensuring the users identity and authenticity.
 ASP.Net allows four types of authentication system:

 Traditionally forms based authentication involves editing the Web.Config file and adding a login page with appropriate authentication code.

 The Web.Config file could be edited and the following codes written on it:

 Implementing Forms-Based Security:

-To set up forms based authentication, the following things
+To set up forms based authentication, the following things are needed:

 A database of users to support the authentication process